-Bullying and Cyberbullying (see Board policy JFCF) - Intimidation, unwanted aggressive behavior, or harassment that is repetitive or is substantially likely to be repeated and causes a reasonable student to fear for his or her physical safety or property; that substantially interferes with the educational performance, opportunities or benefits of any student without exception; or that substantially disrupts the orderly operation of the school.
+Bullying and Cyberbullying (see Board policy JFCF) - Intimidation, unwanted aggressive behavior, or harassment that is repetitive or is substantially likely to be repeated and causes a reasonable student to fear for his or her physical safety or property; that substantially disrupts the orderly operation of the school.
 Bullying includes, but is not limited to: physical actions, including violence, gestures, theft or property damage; oral, written or electronic communication, including name-calling, put-downs, extortion or threats; or threats of reprisal or retaliation for reporting such acts.
 Cyberbullying is a form of bullying committed by transmission of a communication including, but not limited to, a message, text, sound or image by means of an electronic device including, but not limited to, a telephone, wireless telephone or other wireless communication device, computer or pager.

 First Offense: Principal/Student conference, detention, in-school suspension, or 1-180 days out-of-school suspension or expulsion.
-Subsequent 1-180 days out-of-school suspension or expulsion.
-Offense:
+Subsequent Offense: 1-180 days out-of-school suspension or expulsion.

-Bus or Transportation Misconduct (see Board policy JFCC) - Any offense committed by a student on, while waiting for, or entering transportation provided by or through the district shall be punished in the same manner as if the offense had been committed at the student's assigned school.
+Bus or Transportation Misconduct (Board Policy JFCC) - Any offense committed by a student on, while waiting for, or entering transportation provided by or through the district shall be punished in the same manner as if the offense had been committed at the student's assigned school.
 In addition, transportation privileges may be suspended or revoked.